 School of Health Sciences Admission

-Admission to the School of Health Sciences is directly correlated to the safety and wellbeing of the general public, to which we serve.
-Therefore, students must meet clinical agency requirements and any governing licensure board requirements which directly impact the School of Health Sciences.
-All School of Health Sciences’ students are subject to criminal background checks; before being allowed to provide patient care.
+Admission to the School of Health Sciences is determined based upon program-specific criteria.
+Students must meet clinical agency requirements and any governing licensure board requirements which directly impact the School of Health Sciences.
+All School of Health Sciences’ students are subject to criminal background checks, fingerprinting, and urine drug screens before being allowed to provide patient care.
 This follows the amended Sections 43-11-13, Mississippi Code of 1972, effective January 1, 2004.
-A criminal background check may be required prior to admissions into the program.
+These requirements may be required prior to admission into the program.
 For special admission into the School of Health Sciences, you must follow the below steps:

 - Complete the NWCC general admission and be accepted to the college.